VadymBezdushnyi/TSP_BB/README.md

 # Description
 ## Algorithm

-Algorithm accepts weight matrix NxN and finds path which visits all nodes and has minimal total weight Given some matrix, for each edge(cell) we can calculate "zero-score" On each step we:
+Algorithm accepts weight matrix NxN and finds path which visits all nodes and has minimal total weight.
-- given
-- find some edge which will be deleted using
-For visualization purposes not only optimal, but all matrices are saved.
+For detailed explanation please visit https://www.geeksforgeeks.org/traveling-salesman-problem-using-branch-and-bound-2/ For visualization purposes not only optimal, but all matrices are saved.
 Algorithm is implemented inside TSPMatrix.py and TSPSolver.py classes For matrix operations numpy is used, however algorithm is relatively slow, because every step is saved for visualization